roboogle/gtkmvc3/gtkmvco/docs/manual/install.rst

 Installation
 ------------

-You can install *gtkmvc* from source files, with the provided standard :file:`setup.py` based on :mod:`distutils`::
+You can install *gtkmvc3* from source files, with the provided standard :file:`setup.py` based on :mod:`distutils`::

  $> python setup.py install